adraf/Dan-Batchelor/README.md

 ## Wins

 - **CSS Grid:** I feel most comfortable with Flexbox in CSS, so I wanted to also try Grid to see what I could create.
 I grouped the different sized images into different classes (landscape, portrait and feature images) so that I could have more control on placement and reduce any blank spaces.
-- **JS filtering:** I wanted to be able to let users filter the videography page by project if needed.
+- **JavaScript filtering:** I wanted to be able to let users filter the videography page by project if needed.
 - **PHP:** This was only a small amount but I enjoyed getting it to work so that users can submit a form to enquire about working with Dan.